Alex Carlile, Baron Carlile of Berriew: Awards and co-curriculars

 Carlile is an Honorary Professor in the Universities of St Andrews and Swansea, and a Fellow of King's College London.
-He is a Honorary Doctor of Laws in the Universities of Swansea, South Wales, Chester, Manchester Metropolitan, and the Hungarian Institute of Criminology.
+He is an Honorary Doctor of Laws in the Universities of Swansea, South Wales, Chester, Manchester Metropolitan, and the Hungarian Institute of Criminology.

 Carlile is a co-director and co-owner of a strategy and political risks consultancy, SC Strategy Limited with Sir John Scarlett, the former chief of MI6 and William Jessett CBE (former Director of Strategy at UK Ministry of Defence.

 According to the Register of Lords' Interests, Lord Carlile of Berriew was at various times a director of 5 Bell Yard Ltd and the Wynnstay Group of agricultural feed manufacturers, agricultural goods merchants and fuel oil distributors.
 He was president of the Howard League for Penal Reform in 2006–9.

 Penal reform

 From 2006 to 2013, Carlile was President of the Howard League for Penal Reform.

 In 2006 he was chairman of the Carlile Inquiry into the use of force on children in custody.
 In 2011, Lord Carlile held a follow-up hearing in the House of Lords.
 He put together an expert panel who gave both written and oral evidence.